-It is very important for companies to employ a modular approach while collecting the evolving safety and efficacy information across various types of clinical labels.
+Companies need to employ a modular approach while collecting evolving safety and efficacy information across various types of clinical labels to complement the clinical labeling requirements.
 This would satisfy the need to help investigators and sponsors more effectively by presenting and updating a focused and dedicated DCSI section that can conveniently be placed under these different clinical categories.
-Furthermore, DCSI develops into the CCSI that is included in the first Company Core Data Sheet (CCDS) and is utilized for the product's entry into the market.
-Drafting a thoroughly versed CO comprising of the scope and critical issues in the clinical developmental programme pertaining to the drug is also required to support the documentation for the assessors.
+Furthermore, the DCSI develops into the Company Core Safety Information (CCSI), which is included in the first Company Core Data Sheet (CCDS) and is utilized for the product's entry into the market.
+Drafting a thoroughly versed CO comprising the scope and critical issues in the drug's clinical development program is also required to support the documentation for the assessors.

 To navigate organizations through Regulatory clinical labeling requirements, Freyr offers specialized clinical labeling services.

-While working on IBs, Freyr’s labeling experts present the information in a concise, simple, objective, and balanced form.
+While working on IBs, Freyr’s clinical labeling experts present the information in a concise, simple, objective, and balanced form.
 The same qualities can be considered when translating documents as well.
-In addition to authoring IBs, Freyr also supports the annual review of IBs and works on revisions, as necessary, in compliance with the standard procedures established by clients and sponsors.
+In addition to authoring IBs, Freyr also supports the annual review of IBs and works on revisions as necessary, in compliance with the standard procedures established by the clients and sponsors.

 Development and Review of DCDS & DCSI

-Freyr has proven expertise in creating high-quality Developmental Core Data Sheets (DCDS).
-The DCDS is an intermediary core label that plays an important role in deriving content for first-to-file national labels (like USPI, SmPC, etc).
-The DCDS/DCSI is prepared from the target label, and it provides integrated safety and efficacy to an intervention or drug.
+Freyr has proven expertise in creating high-quality DCDS which is one of the clinical labeling requirements.
+The DCDS is an intermediary core label that plays an important role in deriving content for first-to-file national labels (like USPI, SmPC, etc.).
+The DCDS/DCSI is prepared from the target label and it provides integrated safety and efficacy to an intervention or drug.
 The DCDS/DCSI helps investigators and sponsors more effectively by presenting and updating focused and dedicated DCDS sections that can conveniently be placed within the IB.
-The DCSI helps in developing Company Core Safety Information (CCSI), which later forms an integral part of the Company Core Data Sheet (CCDS).
+The DCSI helps in developing CCSI, which later forms an integral part of the CCDS.

-Development and Review of FDA Target Product Profile (TPP), EU-draft SmPC (dSmPC)
+Development and Review of FDA Target Product Profile (TPP) and EU-draft SmPC (dSmPC)

-Target Product Profile (TPP)/draft Summary Product Characteristics (dSmPC) is a form of clinical label that facilitates discussions between pharmaceutical companies and the Health Authorities.
+Target Product Profile (TPP)/draft Summary of Product Characteristics (dSmPC) is a form of clinical label that facilitates discussions between pharmaceutical companies and Health Authorities.
 The TPP/dSmPC is used throughout the drug development process, from pre-investigational new drug application (pre-IND) or investigational new drug application (IND) phases of drug development through post-marketing programs to pursue new indications or other substantial changes in clinical labeling.
-Pharmaceutical companies specify the labeling concepts that are the goals of the drug development program in the form of TPP/dSmPC.
-Ideally, TPP/dSmPC provides a statement of the overall intent of the drug development program and gives information about the drug at a particular phase of development.
+Pharmaceutical companies specify the clinical labeling requirements and concepts that are drug development program goals in the form of TPP/dSmPC.
+Ideally, the TPP/dSmPC provides a statement of the overall intent of the drug development program and gives information about the drug at a particular phase of development.
 As a strategic Regulatory partner, Freyr has expertise in preparing TPPs for the US, and dSmPc for the EU.